-The purpose of the Teacher Recruitment ASPA is to encourage the recruiting of high quality music educators through research, advocacy, and other actions designed to promote music teaching as a career.
+The purpose of the Teacher Recruitment ASPA is to advance and diversify approaches to recruiting music educators through research, advocacy, and other actions promoting careers in music teaching.
+(Revised: September 2017)

 Facilitator: Wesley Brewer